How to Overcome a Fear of Intimacy

 As human beings, we naturally crave closeness with our romantic partners through both physical and emotional intimacy.
 If you struggle with intimacy issues, it can be difficult to communicate these fears to your partner for fear of damaging your relationship.

 With patience and perseverance, it’s possible to overcome a fear of intimacy and foster healthy and meaningful connections.
-With our expert Moraya Seeger DeGeare on hand to help, we’ve covered how to work through your intimacy fears below.
+With expert Moraya Seeger DeGeare on hand to help, we’ve covered how to work through your intimacy fears below.

 What is intimacy?